INSIDE: A sneak peek into the Christmas House Rovaniemi gift shop in Lapland.

 - Defa Lucy (similar to Barbie)

-It may be that this selection of toys is for those parents staying on site who have arranged a visit from Santa to their cabin, and need to purchase a gift to wrap so it can be delivered?
+There is a selection of toys available in store for those parents staying on site who have arranged a visit from Santa to their cabin, and need to purchase a gift to wrap so it can be delivered during the surprise greeting.

 Happily, there’s also a range of basic essentials including: